Soetardjo Petition

-The Soetardjo Petition (Petisi Soetardjo) was a motion of the Volksraad of the Dutch East Indies, instigated by the member Soetardjo Kartohadikusumo, which was submitted as a petition to Queen Wilhelmina and the Estates General of the Netherlands asking for more autonomy.
+The Soetardjo Petition (Petitie-Soetardjo; Petisi Soetardjo) was a petition presented to the Volksraad of the Dutch East Indies by Soetardjo Kartohadikusumo in 1936.
+It called for a conference to give autonomy and self-governance for the Dutch East Indies within the limits of the Dutch constitution.
+However, it was rejected by the Dutch government.

 Background

 In 1918, the Dutch colonial government established the Volksraad (People's Council), an advisory body, and by 1931 half of the members were Indonesian.
 Following repression of nationalists in the 1930s, it became the main forum for "cooperating" Indonesians, whose who were prepared to participate in Dutch established bodies, to express their opinions.
 In 1935, the main nationalist parties were grouped together under the National Faction led by Mohammad Husni Thamrin.

 Soetardjo Kartohadikusumo, president of the Native Civil Servants Association, was not a member of the National Faction.
 He became more nationalist in outlook partly as a result of resentment over the low standing of Indonesian civil servants relative to Dutch administrators, who he saw as being responsible for the natural group to bring about the advancement of the country.
 He also felt it was his duty to become an intermediary between the government and the people.
 As his dissatisfaction with the Dutch grew, he concluded that more autonomy for the East Indies was the best way forward.